SumoLogic/sumologic-documentation/docs/observability/reliability-management-slo/create-slo.md

    </td>
    <td>SLITrigger
    </td>
    <td>No. SLI never recovers within the same compliance period as the triggered alert, but it can recover in a different compliance period.
-So the monitor can auto-resolve then.
+So the Monitor can auto-resolve then.
 New alert is created for each compliance period.
 Monitor status is based on latest compliance period’s alert status.
    </td>
   </tr>
   <tr>